 To make the shock and awe of a data breach of this magnitude just a little worse, the filing in the U.S. District court showed that Equifax was housing sensitive personal information on a system with insecure credentials.
 Yes, you guessed it: the username was ‘admin’, and the password was… also ‘admin’.

 According to the class action lawsuit, this was “a sure-fire way to get hacked” and it’s hard to disagree.
 But wait, it gets worse.
 The lawsuit also points out that Equifax stored unencrypted user data on a public-facing server, leaving everything open to any attacker that chooses to compromise said server.

 Equifax also failed to encrypt its mobile applications, and on top of this, in the instances where it did encrypt data, it left encryption keys on the same public-facing server – which is pretty much akin to leaving the combination of a safe next to the dial.

-Even in a case this size, it’s remarkable that two years on, more details continue to emerge – further eroding what is left of customer trust in the Equifax name.
+Even in a case this size, it’s remarkable that two years after the breach, more details emerged – further eroding what is left of customer trust in the Equifax name.